Registered Education savings plan (RESP)

 WHAT IS AN RESP?

-Created by the federal government, the RESP is a savings plan designed to help you finance the post-secondary education of your children or grand-children, of a sibling or a friend.
-You can even contribute to an RESP to finance your own education.
+Created by the federal government, the RESP is a savings plan designed to help you finance the post-secondary education of your children.
+If you are a parent, guardian, grandparent, a family member or a close relative (subscriber), aged over 18 and a Canadian resident, you can open an RESP for a child (beneficiary).

 Example based on:

-- Monthly contributions of $110 at the beginning
+- $110 monthly contribution at the beginning of the month.

 |Canada Education Savings